 * Apple set to open at 6-week low of $145.35

-* Big tech stocks also in the red
+* Apple suppliers, big tech stocks also in the red

 By Yashaswini Swamynathan

-Technology stocks have led a record-setting rally on Wall Street, helped largely by strong quarterly earnings.
+Technology stocks have been enjoying a record-setting rally, helped largely by a recent string of strong quarterly earnings.
 The S&P 500 technology index has risen 18.5 percent this year and is on track to register its best yearly performance since 2014.

-However, the index tumbled 2.7 percent on Friday, sparked by a sharp drop in Apple shares amid reports that the company is using slower modems in upcoming iPhones, compared with those used by rivals.
+However, the index tumbled 2.7 percent on Friday, sparked by a sharp drop in Apple shares amid reports that the company is using slower modems in upcoming iPhones, compared with its rivals.

-Shares of the world's most valuable publicly-listed company were off 3.5 percent at $143.52 on Monday and weighed the most on all three main indexes.
+Shares of the world's most valuable publicly-listed company were off 2.34 percent to $145.59 in heavy premarket trading on Monday.

 "We're starting to question valuations of technology (stocks) at these levels and investors are trying to jockey their way around this thought process," said Andre Bakhos, managing director at Janlyn Capital in Bernardsville, New Jersey.